gitvanwang/git_learning/README.md

 # git_learning
 learning git
-we are going yo record git command here
+we are going yo record git command here, eg add and so on